ananyabalaji/ciphers/README.md

 However, by just implementing the above, the cipher is weak - since once the attacker has a table size, they can recreate the plaintext.

-A key is used to prevent this.
-It is an alphanumeric string defining table width and the sequence in which columns are read from the table.
+In my code, the **key** is used to prevent this.
+It is an alphanumeric string that not only defines table width, but shuffles around the sequence in which columns are read from the table.

 **User Provides:**
 - `[OPTIONAL]` block size (max size of data read in one iteration - default is 16)